dxas90/k3s-homelab/README.md

 ## 👋 Introduction

 The goal of this project is to make it easy for people interested in learning Kubernetes to deploy a basic cluster at home and become familiar with the GitOps tool Flux.

-This template implements Flux in a way that promotes legibility and ease of use for those who are new (or relatively new) to the technology and GitOps in general.
-It assumes a typical homelab setup: namely, a single "home prod" cluster running mostly third-party apps.

 ## ✨ Features

 - Automated, reproducible, customizable setup through Ansible templates and playbooks